Palazzo Manganelli, Catania: History and description

 In the 20th-century, the palace was inherited by the Borghese family, upon the marriage of Donna Angela Paternò, 7th Princess of Sperlinga of Manganelli, to Don Flavio Prince Borghese, 12th prince of Sulmona.
-The descendents still live in parts of the palace.
+The descendants still live in parts of the palace.

 The facade has a playful decorative program, with brackets for the balconies decorated with faces.
 The portal is profusely decorated with female atlantids and cherubic figures flanking a crowned coat of arms.
 Also notable in the palace is the pocket garden to the rear (East) of the facade, entered from the palace.
 The crowded center of Catania has little such greenery.
 It occupies two levels and has fountains and a nymphaeum.
 Some of the greenery can be viewed spilling over the old city walls on Via Santa Teresa.